Pea75x/GA-project-3-frontend/README.md

 });
 ```

-I also think we did well making features like the logout button and post a review section only visible to those logged in.
+2. We did well making features like the logout button and post a review section only visible to those logged in.

+3. We worked well as a team and kept in constant communication using trello and skype, which made working on this project run smoothly.

 ## Bugs

 No known bugs.

+## Future Features

+I think we could have done more with the profile page and itinerary.
+If we had more time we could add the map to the profile page which included all of the places in your itinerary.
+We could have also added the places to a timeline so the user can plan out their day.